amshafisal/Lab-03/lab-3-plastic-waste.md

 mismanaged plastic waste per capita using a scatterplot.
 Describe the relationship.

+\#answer Ex5 positive relationship, they all handle plastice waste wrongly

 E6.
 Colour the points in the scatterplot by continent.
 Does there seem to be any clear distinctions between continents with respect to how plastic waste per capita and mismanaged plastic waste per capita are